mongodb/docs-realm/docs-release-notes.md

 - Model Data/Define an Object Model: Note that asymmetric objects can now link to non-embedded types.
 - React to Changes: Note that changes in nested documents deeper than four levels down do not trigger change notifications, as well as workarounds.
-- Test & Debug: Add information about Apple extended virtual addressing entitlement usage to help with virtual memory issues.
+- Test & Debug: Add information about Apple Extended Virtual Addressing entitlement to resolve virtual memory issues.
 - Logging: Clarify requirement to set a logger before initializing an App.
 - Sync Data
   - Manage Flexible Sync Subscriptions: Document Flex Sync Subscribe API.